 ExpertiseSociology of disability; intersections of gender, ability, and (dis)ability; interdisciplinary and intersectional approaches to women and work; gender studies; qualitative research methods; and feminist methodologies.

-Cheryl Najarian Souza, Ph.D. does research involving intersectional analysis, which includes looking at ability, disability and the spaces in between while considering other intersections such as race, class, and gender.
+Cheryl Najarian Souza, Ph.D. does research involving an intersectional analysis, which includes looking at ability, disability and the spaces in between while considering other intersections such as race, class, and gender.
 She explores this topic while using sociological, gender studies, and disability studies frameworks.
-She is currently at work on a project that looks at the discourse of (dis)ability in educational and family environments.
+She is currently at work on a project that looks at the discourses of (dis)ability in educational and family environments.

 - 2021.
 Carey, Allison C. and Cheryl Najarian Souza.
 "Constructing the Sociology of Disability: An Analysis of Syllabi."
 Teaching Sociology.